Salmonella Enteritidis

 Tracing of facilities or other businesses with recent contact with this farm, e.g. through egg movements or hen movement will be undertaken and samples from those properties will be collected and investigated.

-The disease will be managed on-farm by industry in accordance with the industry-owned National Salmonella Enteritidis Response Plan.
+The disease will be managed on-farm by industry in accordance with the industry-owned Salmonella Incidence Response Plan available on the food safety page on the Australian Eggs website.

-What happens to the eggs on a farm that is Salmonella Enteritidis?
+Eggs on a farm that has Salmonella Enteritidis

 Restrictions are placed on the movement and sale of eggs from the farm.
 Agriculture Victoria may issue a permit for the eggs to go to pulping and pasteurisation to render them safe.
 Any movement of eggs, birds, manure, etc is only allowed under a permit to an approved facility.

-Is there regular monitoring for Salmonella Enteritidis in layer flocks?
+Regular monitoring for Salmonella Enteritidis in layer flocks

 Factsheets